Hypokalemia test; Hyperkalemia test; K+

 - Blood transfusion

-- Certain medicines including angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), and the potassium-sparing diuretics spironolactone, amiloride and triamterene
+- Certain medicines, including angiotensin converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), and the potassium-sparing diuretics spironolactone, beta adrenergic blockers, amiloride and triamterene

 - Crushed tissue injury

 - Metabolic or respiratory acidosis

 - Too much potassium in your diet

 Low levels of potassium (hypokalemia) may be due to: